encse/secchallenge2022/hardware/drive-to-checkered-flag/solution/README.md

 ![](wireshark.png)

 If you look at the HID data (bottom) it resembles to the data of an XBOX controller, at least it stars with 0014... and has the right length.
-Is this the telemetry data of the wheel?
+Is this the telemetry data of the steering wheel?

 We can show all the HID data in a column in Wireshark to make it more easy for the eye:
 ![](wireshark2.png)